synthetic-microstructures/synthetmic/README.md

 > uv add synthetmic

 ## Usage
-To use this package for generating synthetic microstructures, you would need to import the generator class as follows:
+To use this package to generate synthetic microstructures, you need to import the generator class as follows:
 ```python
 from synthetmic import LaguerreDiagramGenerator
 ```